 May I also endorse, here and now, a David Strathairn nomination for a Best Supporting Actor Oscar in his role as Secretary of State William Seward.
 His distinguished career now includes a most appropriate feather in his proverbial cap.
 I hope the voting members of the Academy of Motion Picture Arts and Sciences are listening.
 Of course, I’m willing to compromise and lend my support to Tommy Lee Jones for his performance as Senator Thaddeus Stevens.

-It’s little wonder Steven Spielberg decided to withold the release of Lincoln until after the results of the 2012 presidential election.
+It’s little wonder Steven Spielberg decided to withhold the release of Lincoln until after the results of the 2012 presidential election.